cakwok/Hong-Kong-Covid19-Trend-and-Track-inflected-flight/README.md

 Hong Kong deploys zero case stragegy.
 Therefore, source of inflection is tracked and flight information is released from data.gov.hk.

-The tool was developed when I have got beginner course of python.
-Therefore, expect beginner codes here for myself to see how I dealed with it in the past ;)
+Expect beginner codes here, but I like the idea of solving a real problem instead of √(−1)!

 Features
 ------------